What are Assistive Technologies?

 - Predictive Text and Spell Checkers: Assist users with writing difficulties.

-Developing intuitive user experiences is key, similar to how AI co-pilots like Pomegra aim to simplify complex financial data, assistive technologies for cognitive disabilities help simplify interactions with complex web content.
+Developing intuitive user experiences is key.
+Just as autonomous investment agents aim to simplify complex financial data, assistive technologies for cognitive disabilities help simplify interactions with complex web content.

 The Role of Web Design and Development